alex-spataru/frc-robot-programming/Chapter 1.md

 # Robot Components

-FRC robots are relatively easy to understand because FIRST enforces a set of standards that every FRC team needs to follow in order to compete.
-For example, you can only use a limited set of motor controllers and you may use only “official” or “approved” hardware for your robot.
+FRC robots are easy to understand because FIRST enforces a set of standards for all FRC teams.For example, you can only use “official” or “approved” hardware for your robot.

 ### The RoboRIO

-The RoboRIO is one of the most important components of a FRC robot; it’s a computer that loads your robot code automatically, makes available the Analog, Digital and PWM devices to the programmer and manages every attached device with your code.
+The RoboRIO is one of the most important components of a FRC robot.
+It’s a computer that loads your robot code automatically and manages the robot components with it.

 ![RoboRIO with Labels](http://khengineering.github.io/RoboRio/controls/Images/roborio.jpg)